ChoBioLab/corescpy/README.md

 </details>

    or
     - to concatenate multiple datasets, a dictionary (keyed by your desired subject/sample names to be used in `col_sample_id`) consisting of whatever objects you would pass to `create_object()`'s `file` argument for the individual objects.
 You must also specify `col_sample` (a tuple as described in the documentation below).
-The other arguments passed to the `crispr.pp.create_object()` function (e.g., `col_gene_symbols`) can be specified as normal if they are common across samples; otherwise, specify them as lists in the same order as the `file` dictionary.
+The other arguments passed to the `corescpy.pp.create_object()` function (e.g., `col_gene_symbols`) can be specified as normal if they are common across samples; otherwise, specify them as lists in the same order as the `file` dictionary.

 <!-- break -->